 - Cover the bowl with plastic wrap and place on your counter for 18 to 24 hours.

 - Once that time has passed, use floured finger tips to press the air out of the dough.
 It will be sticky!

 - Use a rubber spatula to scrape and roll the dough out of the bowl onto a (clean) generously (use all-pourpose or bread flour) floured surface.
 Dust the dop of the bread dough with a few spoonfuls of the dark rye flour.
 Cover with a clean kitchen or tea towel and let rise for 1 hour.

 - When halfway through the second rise.
-Pace your oval dutch oven, with lid, onto the bottom rack of your (cold) oven.
+Pace a 6.75 quart (preferably oval) dutch oven, with lid, onto the bottom rack of your (cold) oven.
 Preheat your oven (and pot) to 475° for the remaining 30 minutes of the second rise.

 - Once the second is done, use a knife (or razor blade) to score the top.
 This is completely optional and only done for aesthetics.